Texas Rent Relief: What Programs Are Really Available?

 Is the Texas Rent Relief Program Open Again?

-While the Texas Rent Relief program isn’t currently open, you can check the current status on this website.
+While the Texas Rent Relief program isn’t currently open, you can on check the current status on this website.
 The program was first launched as a pilot program in fall 2020.
 By the next year, it was introduced statewide with the goal of providing emergency assistance to tenants and landlords impacted by the pandemic.

 In November 2021, the program closed because it ran out of money.
 It was again open for a brief period in March 2023 but had to close again because the requests received greatly exceeded funding.